Regulations relating to resource management in the petroleum activities

 Designation of permanently placed facilities

-The Norwegian Petroleum Directorate shall stipulate designations for permanently placed facilities.
+The Norwegian Petroleum Directorate shall designate the names of permanently placed facilities.

-A permanently placed facility, which may contain wellheads, shall be designated with the respective quadrant and block number and letters from A to Z, with the exception of U and T, for each field or block.
+A permanently placed facility, which may contain wellheads, shall be named using the respective quadrant and block number and letters from A to Z, with the exception of U and T, for each field or block.
 AA, AB, etc. can be used if needed.

 Plugging of well and wellbore